Last Updated on June 16, 2021

 The only downfall is that there really is no picture-perfect vantage point of the falls from the trail.
 The hike through the forest with a variety of trees, like Douglas fir, Sitka spruce, and moss-covered (our favorite!) maple and Western red cedar trees, will take your breath away.

-Family Friendly Hikes In Vancouver
+Kid Friendly Hikes In Vancouver

 Distance: Up to 6 km

 Lighthouse Park is another of our favorite hikes.
 It is arguably one of the most beautiful hiking trails in Vancouver.
-Here you get to walk through acres of first growth douglas firs.
+Here you get to walk through acres of first-growth douglas firs.
 It is also amazing to stand next to trees that are giants!

 The trails are all easy.
 A few have a short hill to ascend or descend, but nothing difficult.
 Depending on the trails you choose, it is up to a 6km hike.